BENEFITS OF CURRENCY TRADING

 Indian residents looking to invest abroad, can use currency derivatives to hedge their offshore investments

-Currency Trading in India is not just for residents, even as an NRI (Non-Resident Indian) you will be able to protect your portfolio from currency risk while investing in India.
+Investing in currency Trading in India is not just for residents, even as an NRI (Non-Resident Indian) you will be able to protect your portfolio from currency risk while investing in India.

 Hedging for Importers & Exporters

 In case of fluctuations pertaining to exchange rates, you will be able to take appropriate positions and hedge any potential losses from your exports or imports.